 Having said that, school tops get so messy that if you get a year out of them you’re lucky.
-So, buy tops in a size to see out a year of growth.
 However, shorts, skirts and pants, tend to withstand the rigours of school life better.
 You may be lucky to get a couple of years out of them.
-To do this, buy big and hem them up.
-You can then let down the down the hems as they grow.
+I buy a couple of sizes too big and hem them up.
+You can let down the down the hems as they grow.

 CHECK THE UNIFORM GUIDELINES BEFORE YOU BUY